smartpager-network/smartpager-network.github.io/README.md

 - [pocsag-connector](https://github.com/smartpager-network/pocsag-connector) ( works with the RFM69 or any other SX1231-Chipset Transceiver )

 #### W.I.P
+- [pager-daemon](https://github.com/smartpager-network/pager-daemon) (Work in Progress.
+This Piece of Software will handle Multipath-Routing)
 - [lorawan-connector](https://github.com/smartpager-network/lorawan-connector) ( waiting for Birdy Slim IoT Pager to arrive )

 # Some interesting Documentation about...